 The d7x Platform code isn’t designed only for innovation, but also to provide a more flexible platform to be used for rapid development (and updating) of multiple application projects going forward (including our other existing technician oriented apps such as KillEmAll, dUninstaller, and dSupportSuite to name a few, as well as other new apps on the horizon.)

-You can always contribute your ideas to us by contacting us directly or via our official support portal where you will also find message forums capable of housing your discussions on feature requests and updates for all of our software!
+Many suggestions from our tech subscribers have made the d7 and d7II line of products great from day one, so we’re always excited to receive your ideas for d7x!
+Contribute your ideas anytime by contacting us directly or via our official support portal where you will also find message forums capable of housing your discussions on feature requests and updates for all of our software!

 A brief history of d7 and d7II:

 d7: The original d7 (or “D7” at the time) was born in a small company (just me, actually not yet a ‘company’) and became hugely popular as a free PC repair tool, working its way into the virtual tool bags of techs across the globe.
 It wasn’t long before the idea came to me to sell a ‘branded’ version of d7, where a company could purchase it to replace my logo and name with their own!

 d7 Premium: As d7 was rapidly growing in both lines of code as well as global popularity, techs were flocking to request new features and report minor issues, a trend that continues to this day!
 The influx of requests and resulting development sparked the formation of Foolish IT LLC, and the fully featured version of d7 was sold as a ‘Premium’ edition, with the ‘Free’ edition split many newer features added were reserved for Premium users.